top of page

 Bufill_edited.jpg

 Claire Ashmead-Meers is a fourth-year medical student at the University of Michigan Medical School and hails from Cleveland, Ohio.
 She received her Bachelor's degree in History from Princeton University with focuses in Humanistic Studies, Chinese Language, and Creative Writing.
 At Princeton she was proud to be a member of the James Madison Society and Human Values Forum, representing a wide range of political and philosophical viewpoints on campus.
 At Michigan she is Czar for the Galen's Smoker, Fellow in the Program on Health, Spirituality, and Religion, and has research interests in transplant and colorectal cancer.
+Claire will begin an internal medicine residency at the Mayo Clinic in Rochester, Minnesota in the summer of 2025.

 Joe is a medical oncologist with 30 years experience caring for cancer patients and educating medical professionals at the graduate and post-graduate levels.
 His research interest in clinical cancer genetics has led to influential publications in peer-reviewed medical journals.
 In 1990, he proposed the first genetic classification of colorectal cancers based on proximal or distal tumor location.
 He founded Progeny Genetics Software, a highly regarded patient care and research tool in clinical genetics.
 He has an interest in bioethics, and his opinion articles have appeared in national and international media outlets including USA Today, the Chicago Tribune, the Philadelphia Inquirer, Public Discourse and others.
 Recently, he taught seminars in bioethics at Strathmore University in Nairobi, in the Masters of Applied Philosophy and Ethics program.
-Joe is co-founder and President of the Bur Oak Foundation.
+Joe is President of the Bur Oak Foundation.

 KM%2520Collier%2520Pic_edited_edited.jpg